shadimahmoud/alx-system_engineering-devops/0x01-shell_permissions/README.md

-# this script change the user to betty user
+#this script change the user to betty user
+##second script for print who is the user